 What is orientation?
 And does my student have to attend?

 Orientation at Seattle University is a multi-phased process.
 First year students are expected to attend both a "Summer in Seattle" two-day session in July and our "Welcome Week", held immediately prior to the start of Fall Quarter.
 Both of these programs provide students with information and resources they need to be successful at SU.
 A concurrent family program is offered during our first year student summer orientation sessions.
 New transfer students have an orientation program as well.
-More information is available on the Center for Orientation and Transitions Program page.
+More information is available on the Orientation Programs page.

 Will my student be safe at Seattle U?

 Seattle University's Public Safety Office is open 24-hours a day and provides multiple services to ensure the safety of students.
 There are emergency poles located throughout campus and with a touch of a button Public Safety is alerted.
 They are able to respond in under two minutes.
 They also offer Safety Escort Services no matter the time, day or night.
 An evening shuttle known as the "Nighthawk," is also available.
 For more information go to www.seattleu.edu/safety.